KahWee - Web Development, AI Tools & Tech Trends

 My Take

-I migrated because I wanted to handle newsletter signups without third-party services.
-The migration took 5 minutes—most of it was waiting for deployment.
+I migrated because I wanted newsletter signups without third-party services.
+The migration took 5 minutes.
+Most of that was waiting for deployment.

-But if you're just serving markdown-to-HTML, don't bother.
-Pages works great for static sites.
-The migration is simple enough that you can do it anytime if you need Workers features later.
+If you are just serving markdown-to-HTML, do not bother.
+Pages works fine for static sites.
+The migration is simple enough to do anytime you need Workers features.